Spring into hearing with our RISK-FREE trial!*

 Although zinc is another nutrient thought to improve symptoms of tinnitus, studies have failed to demonstrate a significant link between zinc supplementation and tinnitus relief.

-You can find vitamin B12 in foods such as:
+You can find vitamin B12 in foods such as

 • Eggs

 Some people believe that certain vitamins and supplements may be the cause of their tinnitus.
-However, there is no evidence vitamins can affect tinnitus.
+However, there is no evidence that vitamins can affect tinnitus.
 However, ototoxic medications are a common cause of tinnitus and hearing loss.
 Talk to your doctor about your medications and whether they can affect your hearing.

 Couple having coffee together